wahlflo/eml_analyzer/README.md

   --text                Shows plaintext
   --html                Shows HTML
-  -s, --structure       Shows structure of the E-Mail -u, --url             Shows embedded links and urls in the HTML and text part -ea EXTRACT, --extract EXTRACT
+  -s, --structure       Shows structure of the E-Mail -u, --url             Shows embedded clickable links and urls in the HTML and text part -ea EXTRACT, --extract EXTRACT
                         Extracts the x-th attachment.
 Can not be used together with the '--format' parameter.
   --extract-all         Extracts all attachments.
 If a output format is specified the content of the attachments will be included in the structural output as a base64 encoded blob